-It quickly became apparent, while the early deliverables of FirstNet™ were focused on data applications, that a primary user application requirement was for voice communications.
-With that realization, it was evident that interoperability between existing land mobile radio users and new users on the FirstNet™ LTE network would be required.
+It quickly became apparent, while the early deliverables of FirstNet™ were focused on data applications, that a primary user application requirement was for Push-To-Talk voice communications.
+With that realization, it was evident that interworking between existing land mobile radio users and new users on the FirstNet™ LTE network would be required.

-Many organizations, including DHS S&T, recognized that a more comprehensive solution was necessary if FirstNet™ were to be adopted by the first responder community.
-With one of its missions being advocacy for public safety, a DHS S&T Small Business Innovation Research (SBIR) solicitation was issued to investigate concepts to resolve these challenges.
+Many organizations, including DHS Science and Technology (S&T) Directorate, recognized that a more comprehensive solution was necessary if FirstNet™ MCPTT were to be adopted by the first responder community.
+With one of its missions being advocacy for public safety, a DHS S&T Small Business Innovation Research (SBIR) solicitation was issued to investigate the feasibility of solving these challenges.
 DHS S&T selected, through a competition, two of the companies responding to this solicitation for the Phase 1 research award.
 Catalyst Communications Technologies, Inc. was one of those companies.

 The research award was granted in April 2018 and the results were submitted in November 2018.
 A paper discussing the goals of the research, results, and design for an LMR LTE Interworking solution has been offered.
 If you are an organization that wishes to migrate to, or interoperate with, FirstNet™, you can learn more by clicking HERE.